Pre-Sale Renovations

 - Use our home renovation cost guide for Niagara to frame realistic budgets before you commit

-We will tell you honestly if a project is likely to help in this market, or if your money is better reflected in pricing and presentation instead.
+A disciplined plan should make clear whether a project is likely to help in this market, or if the budget is better reflected in pricing and presentation instead.

-Last updated April 2026.
-Market statistics vary by source, segment, and month.
-Real estate conditions and comparable sales change.
-Confirm strategy and numbers with a qualified real estate professional or appraiser before you list.
+Last updated July 2026 with June and second-quarter 2026 CREA Niagara data.
+Market conditions and comparable sales change.
+Confirm strategy and current neighbourhood-level numbers with a qualified real estate professional or appraiser before you list.